-Having to testify in court as a witness may be a stressful experience for many people who are put in that situation.
-Imagine being asked to testify against your spouse!
-To avoid this, California (like many jurisdictions) has recognized two distinct and independent marital privileges protecting certain things from being introduced as evidence in court.
-A spouse’s testimonial privilege, and a privilege protecting confidential marital communications may be able to prevent a spouse from testifying against his or her spouse, or from certain communications made during the marriage from being introduced as evidence.
+Testifying in court may be stressful for many people put on the witness stand.
+Imagine testify against your spouse!
+To avoid this, California (like many jurisdictions) has recognized two distinct and independent marital privileges protecting certain evidence from being introduced in court.
+A spouse’s testimonial privilege, and a privilege protecting confidential marital communications may prevent a spouse from testifying against his or her spouse, or from certain communications made during the marriage from being introduced as evidence.

-MARITAL TESTIMONIAL PRIVILEGE (Immunity): This privilege protects spouses with the privilege (or the spouse ‘holding the privilege’) from testifying as a witness against his or her spouse (it gives the spouse immunity from testifying).
-In California, this privilege means that the witness-spouse may not be even called to testify (so the Prosecutor cannot even call the witness spouse as a witness against his or her spouse).
+MARITAL TESTIMONIAL PRIVILEGE (Immunity): This provides a spouse the privilege from having to testify as a witness against his/her spouse (the spouse is said to hold immunity from testifying).
+In California, this privilege means that the witness-spouse may not be even called to testify and the prosecutor is prohibited from calling the witness-spouse to testify against his or her spouse.